Understanding the LST

 Where:

-is the total amount of BABY staked into Cube's contract, which includes the staked BABY tokens and rewards that are claimed
+• BABYBABY is the total amount of bonded BABY that exists in Cube's contract, which includes the staked BABY tokens and rewards that are claimed, less a small fee that goes to maintain the LST protocol and infrastructure, and will not included unbonded BABY

-is the total amount of cBABY issued by Cube's contract
+• cBABYcBABY is the total amount of cBABY issued by Cube's contract in exchange for BABY stakes by users

-When BABY rewards are added to the LST hub contract, the value of each cBABY token increases, rather than the number of cBABY tokens held.
+When BABY rewards are claimed and added to Cube's main LST contract, the value of each cBABY token increases, rather than the number of cBABY tokens held.
 In other words, your cBABY will not change, but you will receive more BABY tokens when you request to unstake.

 Using this non-rebasing approach allows us to ensure rewards are not diluted because of new stakers, and to ensure that long-term holders of cBABY are rewarded with the staking yield proportionately.